ITMO-NSS-team/torch_DE_solver/README.rst

 --------------------------

 1. Make equation discovery more transparent and illustrative
-2. Combine power of pytorch, numerical methods and math overall to conquer and solve ALL {O,P}DEs.
+2. Combine power of pytorch, numerical methods and math overall to conquer and solve ALL XDEs(X={O,P}).
 There are some examples to provide a little insight to an operator form

 Table of Contents
 --------------------